Dec. 02, 2024

 SCORE

-How we score solar panels, products, and services.Hands-on testing of solar equipment and companies is difficult.
-We examine technical specifications, talk with companies and consider customer reviews to find the best product available.
+How we score solar panels, products, and services.Evaluating solar equipment and companies hands-on is quite challenging.
+We scrutinize technical specifications, consult with manufacturers, and review customer feedback to identify the best products available.

-Read our methodology pageThe IQ Battery 5P is a big step up from Enphase's previous models.
-It's a small 5 kWh battery that packs a lot of power.
-Enphase also offers some of the most robust customer support options that we've seen.
-But the battery falls a bit short in price transparency and modularity.
+Read our methodology pageThe IQ Battery 5P represents a substantial upgrade from its predecessors.
+This compact 5 kWh battery is impressively powerful.
+Enphase boasts some of the most comprehensive customer support options available, though it may fall short in terms of pricing transparency and modularity.

 Performance